jacobyan0/jacobyan0.github.io/people.md

 #### Ph.D. student in Transportation Engineering, University of Florida
 &nbsp;

-Yiheng Qian received his BS degree from Tongji University and his MS degree from Northwestern University.
+Yiheng Qian received his BE degree from Tongji University and his MS degree from Northwestern University.
 His research interest is to increase the efficiency and equity of transportation systems based on machine learning and statistical methods.
 He likes singing, playing the piano, and traveling.
 <br/>
 <br/>
 <br/>